Children's Online Privacy Protection Act

 Direct Identifiers

-Name, address, email, telephone number, Social Security number.
+Name, address, email, telephone number, mobile phone number, Social Security number, and government-issued identification numbers.

 Online Identifiers